mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the only way to get rid of a temptation is to yield to it.*
+> *life is denied by lack of attention, whether it be to cleaning windows or trying to write a masterpiece.*

 </div>
 <!-- quote-end -->